w0utje/WavesLPoSDistributer/README.md

  - add repository: curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -
  - install both packages: sudo apt-get install -y nodejs

-Now you can proceed with the Waves LPOS scripts installation.
+Now you can proceed with the Waves LPOS scripts installation, select the variant which applies to you.

 ## Installation steps: first time users
-These steps are for users that do not use older an version of the LPoSdistributer package yet.
+These steps are for users that do not use an older version of the LPoSdistributer package yet.
 1. CD into the LPoS package directory : WavesLPoSDistributer
 2. install the package independencies:
 ```sh